Chapter 9 : An ally

 When they got back home, Sofia went to her room to get ready for the Christmas party.
 As she faced herself in the mirror, thirty minutes later, she was very pleased with the final result.
 Her hair was down, curled just at the end, and her bangs were pulled to the left side with an elegant pendant.
 Her makeup was simple, but highlighted her green eyes.
 Her deep purple dress was tight around her upper body, with an intricate silver pattern over its tick straps.
-Right below her chest, the same intricate pattern encircled her, accentuating her figure.
-The rest of the dress fell loosely around her.
-She never really cared about dressing to impress, but tonight was different.
-She wanted to look stunning for Draco.
+Right below her chest, the same intricate pattern encircled her, accentuating her figure and the rest of the dress fell loosely around her.
+She never really cared about dressing to impress but tonight was different, she wanted to look stunning for Draco.

 “Caleb, Olivia, Sofia!
 You made it.
 Welcome, welcome!”
 He shook each of their hands.
 “It it’s good to have you here.
 Are you enjoying Hogwarts Ms. Sofia?”